00:00:00:00 - 00:00:32:02

 00:24:36:15 - 00:25:01:19

-So again, get organized early and then they go to school.
+So again, get organised early and then they go to school.
 Don't they say, okay, like this isn't stopping very busy, it's not stopping.
 I know it keeps going.
 So okay, so you've got children that are almost school age or going to school.
 Then you need to start thinking about what are they going to need as uniforms, books.
 I've probably forgotten some things, so make that list.

 00:25:01:22 - 00:25:24:12